(Title Image: rolton.com)

 Because the Crown Estate owns the UK’s sea bed and continental shelf, it’s a major player in the development of offshore energy schemes like wind farms.
-As landowner, it’ll play a major role in the development of the possible Swansea Bay tidal lagoon (God Save the Queen, Jac) and, as Welsh not British highlighted last week, other tidal schemes like the “tidal kites” off Anglesey.
+As landowner, it’ll play a major role in the development of the possible Swansea Bay tidal lagoon and, as Welsh not British highlighted last week, other tidal schemes like the “tidal kites” off Anglesey.

 According to their 2014 report (pdf), Crown Estate property assets in Wales were worth £160.8million and generated a profit of £9.7million (up from £8.6million in 2013).
 Most of those profits (£5million) didn’t come from renewable energy, but urban retail.
 Renewable energy only generated a £1.2million profit.

 In fact, around half of the Crown Estate’s assets in Wales are tied up in retail, the largest example given being Swansea’s 346,000sqft Morfa Shopping Park next to the Liberty Stadium.